matloff/TidyverseSkeptic/README.md

 sounds a bit authoritarian, and I've seen consequences.
-For instance, one R learner proudly displayed on Twitter some code she had managed to write, but apologized for using a loop.
+For instance, one R learner proudly displayed on Twitter some code she had managed to write, but she guiltily apologized for using a loop.

+What is also intriguing about the above quote is its seeming implication that such a student's use of base-R would be "taking the easy way out."
+But doesn't that mean base-R is easier?